-Download this free at home reading challenge for kids to keep students of all backgrounds engaged in reading, even when school isn’t in session.
+Download this free at home summer reading challenge for kids to keep students of all backgrounds engaged in reading, even when school isn’t in session.

-Since this wasn’t planned, and therefore we (teachers) didn’t have time to prepare, how do we keep kids engaged with reading at home?
+The question is, how do we keep kids engaged with reading at home?

-This free reading challenge for kids is suitable for all elementary school students, regardless of their age or reading level.
+This free summer reading challenge for kids is suitable for all elementary school students, regardless of their age or reading level.

 - Read outside.